British Socialist Party: Internationalism versus national defence (1914–1916)

 The party was hampered by a steady attrition of members and branches due to poor organization.
 A significant percentage of the membership had no clear conception of Marxist theory and were unwilling to dedicate time and effort to advancing the mission of the organization.

 On 13 April 1914 a meeting was convened by the International Socialist Bureau between representatives of three of Britain's leading socialist organisations — the BSP, the Independent Labour Party, and the Fabian Society.
 The body recommended the formation of a United Socialist Council for the three groups, if the BSP would affiliate with the Labour Party.
 In line with this recommendation, the party's 1914 Annual Conference decided to take a membership referendum on the question.

 The 2nd Conference of the BSP of May 1913 did not resolve the fundamental question facing the party — the decision as to whether it should pursue a policy of anti-militarist internationalism, come what may, or whether it should rally around the flag in the event of military conflict with foreign enemies.
 The nationalist Hyndman faction had been dealt a defeat at Blackpool, but they remained in the organisation and licked their wounds, preparing for the next battle in the factional war.

 The eruption of the First World War in August 1914 made the question of unification of the British socialist movement largely moot.
 Many socialist organisations internationally split over the question to greater or lesser degree (an exception must be made for most anarchist and syndicalist groups, which were anti-war), into left-wing "internationalist" factions, which continued to seek the united action of the working class against worldwide capitalism without regard to territorial boundaries, and right-wing "defencists", who rallied to their national colors to defend their country in time of military conflict.

 This tension between internationalism and national defence was particularly acute in the BSP, as the bitter disagreement had already shown itself in the factional politics of the organisation before the start of the war.
-Henry Hyndman was the unquestioned leader of the pro-nationalist BSP right, while Zelda Kahan (later Zelda Coates) and William Coats were among the leaders of the BSP's internationalist wing.
+Henry Hyndman was the unquestioned leader of the pro-nationalist BSP right, while Zelda Kahan (later Zelda Coates) and William Coates were among the leaders of the BSP's internationalist wing.

 Early in 1915 came the inevitable split, with the conservative Hyndman wing of the party leaving to form the Socialist National Defence League, while the leadership was defeated in elections in 1916 by an internationalist group, essentially pacifist, supporting the programme of the Zimmerwald Conference.
 Hyndman and his followers established the National Socialist Party.

 John Maclean, the party's leader in Scotland, was a revolutionary defeatist who played a leading role in the Red Clydeside strikes during the First World War.

 Triumph of the anti-militarist wing (1916–1918)

-The party's new leadership, around Secretary Albert Inkpin, Treasurer Alf Watts, and key labour leader John Maclean maintained the desire to join the Second International.
+The party's new leadership, around Secretary Albert Inkpin, Treasurer Alf Watts, and key labour movement leader John Maclean maintained the desire to join the Second International.
 The BSP was finally accepted into the Labour Party later in 1916.